We are here to help you plan, prepare, respond, and report on anything that comes your way. Let us show you how!

 Paradise did have a plan, but the historic fire’s conditions quickly made it void.
 Many said the Camp Fire was an unusually quick and mobile blaze, which prevented the town and its residents from being able to prepare for and perform a more efficient, planned evacuation.
 How the evacuation transpired, propelled only by the fire’s unique circumstances, emphasizes how critical these documents are during emergencies.

 A sudden, overwhelming volume of traffic can put a lot of lives at risk.
 According to Tom Cova, an expert in wildfire evacuations and director of the University of Utah’s Center for Natural and Technological Hazards, staggered or limited evacuations keep the roads flowing.
 Having residents leave according to pre-designated sections is just one method.
-Officials can also only order evacuations to neighborhoods threatened by the disaster.
+Officials can also order evacuations to only neighborhoods threatened by the disaster.

 Evacuation plans are no use to the public sitting in binders on a shelf.